- One of Australia’s leading research & teaching universities

 - Full time (35 hours)

-The Chief Scientist & Director to the Head of the School of Biological, Earth and Environmental Sciences, and Bush Heritage Australia’s Executive Manager, Science and Conservation and sits within the Centre for Ecosystem Science.
+Chief Scientist Bush Heritage & Director, Fowlers Gap reports to the Head of the School of Biological, Earth and Environmental Sciences, and Bush Heritage Australia’s Executive Manager, Science and Conservation and sits within the Centre for Ecosystem Science.

 Specific responsibilities for this role include: